jimhigson/oboe.js-dissertation/main/main.md

 n-way tree, making it more amenable to selectors which span multiple format versions.

-JSONPath is well suited for selecting nodes as a document is read because it specifies only constraints on paths and 'contains' relationships.
+JSONPath is well suited for selecting nodes while the document is being read because it specifies only constraints on paths and 'contains' relationships.
 Because of the top-down serialisation order, on encountering any node in a serialised JSON stream we will have already